 On-page SEO refers to the elements of your web page that are under your control.
 These include: –

 Your website should reflect the keywords that a potential customer would type into Google when looking for your products or services.
-These Keywords can be generic such as ‘SEO Southampton’ or more specific such as ‘the best SEO agency in Southampton’.
+These Keywords can be locally targeted such as ‘SEO company in Southampton’ or more specific such as SEO agency in Southampton.

 Once you have identified your keywords, they should be prioritised and distributed in a genuine manner within your website content.
 But beware, it is no longer acceptable to produce content that is littered with keywords in every sentence in the hope of impressing Google.
 Search engines are becoming more astute and without careful keyword planning your website could potentially be penalised and dropped from the search results altogether.
 Get the balance right, and you’ll soon see your rankings boosted.